Extract PEXA Settlement Statements to Excel

 Batch extraction becomes worthwhile when the same task repeats.
 A conveyancing firm closing a steady monthly settlement load can use a consistent export to check source and destination funds, close matter files, and identify exceptions.
 A property accountant can extract settlement lines across several client transactions before preparing cost-base records.
 A portfolio office can keep acquisition and disposal records in one structure instead of rebuilding the spreadsheet for every property.

 The reviewer should receive more than a spreadsheet of amounts.
 A useful handoff package includes the XLSX, CSV, or JSON export; the source PDFs or images; source file and page references; review flags; and notes for tax, audit, trust ledger, or matter-close follow-up.
-If the row cannot be traced to a document and page, it is not strong enough for a later query.

 The standard is simple: a conveyancer, accountant, SMSF auditor, or portfolio reviewer should be able to open the spreadsheet years later, understand each settlement line, find the source document, and see which items needed judgement before the record was filed.